 The standout features here include its active design, rich mid-range response, and surprisingly competent bass.
 Because of the small woofer size, these guys obviously don’t push much low-end, and because of the tweeter design, the highs aren’t as clear as the competition we tested.
 But other than that, the frequency response and clarity holds its own pretty well.

-While they don’t compare to the encompassing power of the Definitive Technology BP9080x or even the clarity of the Klipsch RT-150Ms, these compact speakers certainly serve a purpose.
+While they don’t compare to the encompassing power of the Definitive Technology BP9080x at the top of our list or even the clarity of the Klipsch RT-150Ms, these compact speakers certainly serve a purpose.
 If you’re looking for an affordable set of computer speakers, or better yet a warm stereo set up for your turntable, the Edifier R1280T speakers are a fantastic option for the money.

 Separation among the different frequencies is brilliant, and the overall sound is extremely well balanced, with no one frequency overtly dominating the others.